thanthese/bump-date/README.md

 ### Plus one

-Pass the `--plusone` option to add one day to the passed-in date.
-The date is completed and pluses are added as usual, but repeats are ignored.
+Pass the `--plus` option to add one day to the passed-in date or `--plus n` to add `n` days.
+The date will be completed as usual and the given number of days added, but adds and repeats will be left untouched and unapplied.

 ## Requirements

 - [node](http://nodejs.org/)
 - [xregexp](http://xregexp.com/) node package

 There aren't any installation instructions.
-It's just a single `.js` file -- download it and run it with node.
+It's just a single `.js` file -- download it and run it with `node bump-date.js`.

 ## Tutorial